JimHans/live2d-kanban-desktop/README_EN.md

 - Q:How can I turn off the ringing of the schedule reminder?
 - A:You can turn off the ringing by clicking on the schedule notification poped-up after setting the schedule arrival time.
 * Q:When will supports for moc3 model and native model files be added?
-* A:Good question, the local model loading mode has been basically developed (only works) and has been open for testing in the Prerelease channel, moc3 support may have to wait, I do not know when it can be added.
+* A:Good question, the local model loading mode has been basically developed (it only works) and has been testing openly in the Prerelease channel, moc3 support is now on the schedule and will soon come out in the next version of the software.

 <br/>